TemaDevotee/raw/docs/ADMIN_STUDIO.md

 - Typing indicator while the agent is composing.
 - **Agent Settings / Настройки агента** — choose provider (Mock or OpenAI), edit system prompt, temperature and max tokens.
 Save changes per chat.

 If token quota runs out the console shows a warning and disables **Generate draft** until more tokens are credited in Billing.
+Provider failures emit `provider_error` events; the banner disappears after a new attempt.

 ## Realtime (SSE)

 Studio listens for chat events via a Server‑Sent Events stream when `ADMIN_SSE=1` (default).
 The backend requires both `X-Admin-Key` and a tenant token; in dev the studio passes them as query params.
 Heartbeats (`ADMIN_SSE_HEARTBEAT_MS`, default 20000 ms) keep the connection alive and `ADMIN_SSE_CONN_LIMIT` caps simultaneous streams per token.
 If SSE is disabled or unsupported the Studio falls back to polling every few seconds and the header indicator turns yellow or red.

-Error events from the agent runner are delivered as `agent:error` with a code such as `quota_exceeded`, `provider_error` or `cancelled` and are surfaced as toasts.
+The stream emits:

+- `agent:state` – `typing` or `idle` while the provider works
+- `draft:chunk` – incremental text of the draft being generated
+- `provider_error` – upstream failure; the message is shown as a toast

 ## RBAC